 It is an unparalleled art to explain the conjunction of condiments and spices that Yucatecan dishes carry to create a unique culinary experience.
-Citrus fruits such as sour orange and lime, condiments such as pumpkin seed, oregano, red onion, tomato, achiote, xcatic chili, habanero chili, max chili, and coriander, are, among many other companions, the key to that special seasoning to the food of this region.
+Citrus fruits such as sour orange and lime, condiments.Such as pumpkin seed, oregano, red onion, tomato, achiote, xcatic chili, habanero chili, max chili, and coriander.
+Those are, among many other companions, the key to that special seasoning to the food of this region.

 Another of the most emblematic gastronomic attractions of Yucatan is the presence of the melipona bees, the sacred Mayan bees, which are the noble workers of the region since they are bees that do not have a sting, so they do not sting and are just as hardworking as others of their kind.
 They are a very important pillar for the development of the community, not only for their gastronomic contribution but also for their medicinal contributions.

 You have to consider that in Yucatan, there are spaces that demonstrate the tremendous gastronomic variety.
-You can find places that can present the history of the pre-Hispanic, mestizo, and Creole origin of the dishes, always respecting utensils, seeds, and seasonings typical of the region.
+Also, places that can present the history of the pre-Hispanic, mestizo, and Creole origin of the dishes.
+Always respecting utensils, seeds, and seasonings typical of the region.

-You can find Mayan villages that still perform the unearthing and other ancestral practices and traditions and a wide range of restaurants that show a perfect dumbbell with traditional dishes accompanied by the knowledge, trips, and experiences.
+It is possible to find Mayan villages that still perform the unearthing and other traditional practices and traditions and a wide range of restaurants that show a perfect dumbbell with traditional dishes accompanied by the knowledge, trips, and experiences.
 One or another experiment of many chefs has shared their gifts.
 They offer exclusive culinary innovations and fusions that would leave anyone in doubt, but with a spectacular result.

-Combining them with a unique atmosphere in a space that, together with their dishes, creates incredible atmospheres for those who have the opportunity to delight in their work.
+Combining them with a unique atmosphere in a space that creates incredible atmospheres for those who have the opportunity to delight in their work.

-It is worth remembering that, at the end of 2021, cochinita pibil was recognized as “the best dish in the world” by the Taste Atlas Awards, among more than ten thousand dishes; while Mérida, the capital of the State, in addition to being recognized as one of the Best Cities in the World by the Condé Nast Traveler magazine (CNT) for three years, in 2019, was also recognized as a “Creative City” by UNESCO for its outstanding culinary, cultural contribution.
+It is worth remembering that, at the end of 2021, cochinita pibil was “the best dish in the world” by the Taste Atlas Awards.
+Among more than ten thousand dishes.
+While Mérida, the capital of the State, is known as one of the Best Cities in the World by the Condé Nast Traveler magazine.
+For three years, in 2019, also recognized as a “Creative City” by UNESCO for its amazing culinary, cultural contribution.

 As a complement to this promotion and as a way to give continuity to the positioning campaigns, the transition to “365 flavors in Yucatan” will be made with the hashtag #YucatánEsSabor, as a way to boost regional consumption, seasonal and what is organic, in which the recipes, ingredients and gastronomic experiences that Yucatan offers to its visitors will be highlighted, having as its starting date June 18, World Day of Sustainable Gastronomy.